numpy/numpy/doc/neps/nep-0054-simd-cpp-highway.rst

   - The groundwork for sizeless SIMD support in NumPy has been done in `gh-21057`_, however SVE/SVE2 and RISC-V are not yet implemented there.

-Either of the above is "just work" - completing Highway will be less work than completing NumPy, but both are doable - and hence this should probably not be a deciding factor in the decision.

 There is also a difference in the granularity of instruction set groups: NumPy supports a more granular set of architectures than Highway.
 See the list of